Greenstand/treetracker-decisions/0016-internal-like-system.md

 Option #1
 * Risk of "cheating", not being able to identify the user
+* Bad UX, user who liked a tree returns back to see no record of them liking the tree

 ## Pros and Cons of the Options <!-- optional -->